 Accepted faculty participants will complete reflective activities and one module for each of the five essential competencies:

 In order to fulfill the requirements of the certification, accepted faculty participants must attend one module for each competency.
 Attendance may be online (asynchronous, at your own pace) or face-to-face.
 The RED CTC Catalog 2019 outlines the modules from which to choose for each of the competencies.
-Please do not register for any module sessions in REPORTER until accepted into the program and registered in the certificate by the facilitator in REPORTER.
 Faculty participants will be notified via University email of their acceptance and provided instructions.

 OFD is not currently accepting CTC applications